zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 "HAVE YOU GONE MAD?"
 Ron bellowed.
 "ARE YOU A WITCH OR NOT?"

 "Oh, right!" said Hermione, and she whipped out her wand, waved it, muttered something, and sent a jet of the same bluebell flames she had used on Snape at the plant.

  In a matter of seconds, the two boys felt it loosening its grip as it cringed away from the light and warmth.
 Wriggling and flailing, it unraveled itself from their bodies, and they were able to pull free.

 "Lucky you pay attention in Herbology, Hermione," said Harry as he joined her by the wall, wiping sweat off his face.

-"Yeah," said Ron, "and lucky Harry doesn't lose his head in a crisis - 'there's no wood,' honestly."
+"Yeah," said Ron, "and lucky Harry doesn't lose his head in a crisis -'there's no wood,' honestly."

 "This way," said Harry, pointing down a stone passageway, which was the only way forward.

 All they could hear apart from their footsteps was the gentle drip of water trickling down the walls.
 The passageway sloped downward, and Harry was reminded of Gringotts.
 With an unpleasant jolt of the heart, he remembered the dragons said to be guarding vaults in the wizards' bank.
 If they met a dragon, a fully-grown dragon -- Norbert had been bad enough...